aboutcode-org/scancode-toolkit/docs/source/rst_snippets/output_format_options.rst

                         This option is deprecated and will be replaced by new CSV and tabular output formats in the next ScanCode release.
-Visit this issue for details, and to provide inputs and feedback:
+Visit this issue for details, and to provide input and feedback:
                         https://github.com/nexB/scancode-toolkit/issues/3043

 --html FILE             Write scan output as HTML to FILE.